mike99mac/minimy-mike99mac/hardware/README.md

 The subwoofer in the center is in a sealed enclosure and *down firing* while the other 5-1/4" device in front is a *passive radiator* - a speaker with no electronics.
 There is also a smaller passive radiator on the back, so the subwoofer is driving itself and two other *speakers*.

 The left and right enclosures are ported.
-They each have a 4" mid-range speaker and a 1" tweeter. *Crossover networks* come with the tweeters, so no soldering is required.
+They each have a 4" mid-range speaker, a 1" tweeter and a 1-3/4" x 4" plastic port on the sides. *Crossover networks* come with the tweeters, so no soldering is required.

 The subwoofer and mid-ranges are protected with grills, while the passive radiators are unprotected because they’re the cheapest to replace and they look kinda cool "naked".